Marcia Wallace

 Marcia Karen Wallace (November 1, 1942 – October 25, 2013) was an American actress and comedian, primarily known for her roles on sitcoms.
-She is best known for her roles as receptionist Carol Kester on the 1970s sitcom The Bob Newhart Show, Mrs. Carruthers on Full House, and as the voice of elementary school teacher Edna Krabappel on the animated series The Simpsons, for which she won an Emmy in 1992.
+She is best known for her role as receptionist Carol Kester on The Bob Newhart Show (1972-1978) and as the voice of elementary school teacher Edna Krabappel on the animated series The Simpsons, for which she won a Primetime Emmy Award for Outstanding Voice-Over Performance in 1992.
 The character was retired after her death but sporadically appears through archive recording.

 Wallace was known for her tall frame, red hair, and distinctive laugh.
 She had a career spanning five decades on TV, film, and stage.
 She was a frequent guest on The Merv Griffin Show, which led to her receiving a personal request to appear on The Bob Newhart Show in a role created especially for her.
-Diagnosed with breast cancer in 1985, she became a cancer activist, and remained so throughout her life.
+Diagnosed with breast cancer in 1985, she became a cancer activist, and remained so until her death in 2013.

 Early life

-Wallace was born in Creston, Iowa, on November 1, 1942, the eldest of three children of Arthur "Poke" Wallace and wife Joann.
-Her father owned and operated Wallace Sundries, a general merchandise store in the typical small rural country Iowa town, where Marcia, her sister Sharon, and brother Jim would often help.
-While Wallace was in the local high school, a teacher encouraged her to consider a career in acting after she did well in a school play.
-Following her 1960 graduation from Creston High School, Wallace attended nearby Parsons College in Fairfield, Iowa, which had offered her a full scholarship.
+Wallace was born in the small, rural town of Creston, Iowa, on November 1, 1942, the eldest of three children of Arthur "Poke" Wallace and Joann Wallace.
+Her father owned and operated Wallace Sundries, a general merchandise store, where Marcia, her sister Sharon, and brother Jim would often help.
+While Wallace attended Creston High School, a teacher encouraged her to consider a career in acting after she did well in a school play.
+Following her 1960 graduation from high school, Wallace attended Parsons College in Fairfield, Iowa, which had offered her a full scholarship.
 She was a member of the Delta Nu chapter of Delta Zeta sorority.
+Wallace was named the "Delta Zeta 2010 Woman of the Year" at their 2010 Biennial National Convention.
 At Parsons, she majored in English and Theater, graduating in 1964, and performing in several campus productions, including Brigadoon and The Music Man.

 Career

 On the day she graduated from college at Parsons, Wallace moved from Iowa to New York with $148 in her pocket.
 To make ends meet, she typed scripts, performed in summer stock local theatre, did commercials, and worked as a substitute English teacher in The Bronx in the late 1960s.
-After performing for a year in a New York City / Greenwich Village nightclub, Wallace and four fellow entertainer friends formed an improvisational group called The Fourth Wall.
+After performing for a year in a Greenwich Village nightclub, Wallace and four fellow entertainer friends formed an improvisational group called The Fourth Wall.
 In 1968, Wallace appeared for a year off-Broadway with the group.
-Afterwards, she made several other appearances in improvisational shows, and, after losing 100 lb from her previous weight of 230, appeared in a nude production of Dark of the Moon at the avant-garde Mercer Arts Center in Greenwich Village (now known as The Kitchen - a performing arts institution relocated to the West Village area of Manhattan).
+Afterwards, she made several other appearances in improvisational shows, appeared in a nude production of Dark of the Moon at the avant-garde Mercer Arts Center (now The Kitchen) in Greenwich Village.